AJ8GH/tdd-fizzbuzz/README.md

 Classic fizzbuzz coding problem, solved using Ruby, Tested using TDD, RSpec and Travis CI.

 ## Objective
 The goal of the exercise was to follow a true TDD approach by writing tests first and watching them fail, before writing the minimum amount of code required to see them turn green.
-This was also an exercise in pair programming and applying best practices in whilst pairing.
+This was also an exercise in pair programming and applying best practices while pairing.

 ### FizzBuzz problem:
 Write a method which when passed a number, returns: